GlowsAreLosers/GlowsAreLosers/index.rst

 3. `Safety <countering/safety.rst>`_.

-E. Countering as a Society
+F. Countering as a Society
 --------------------------

 1. `For everyone in society <countering/everyone.rst>`_.